mohankrishnaalavala/medsearch/README.md

 - **Container Orchestration**: Docker Compose with automatic restart policies and dependency management
 - **Monitoring Stack**: Elasticsearch + Kibana + APM Server for comprehensive observability

-## 🧑‍⚖️ QuickTest

-1. Open the live app: https://medsearch.mohankrishna.site/
-2. Login with demo credentials:
-   - Email: demo@medsearch.ai
-   - Password: Demo@123
-3. Enter a query (examples):
-   - "What are the latest treatments for Type 2 diabetes in elderly patients?"
-   - "what is Dapagliflozin in Heart Failure with Preserved Ejection Fraction (DELIVER)?"
-   - "metformin side effects in elders?"
-4. Observe streaming updates (research → clinical → drug → synthesis) in a few seconds.
-5. Verify the final answer includes citations; expand them to view titles, journal/phase/status, and dates.
-6. Ask a follow-up question to see conversation context retention.
-7. Edge case (limited evidence): try a very narrow query; you should still receive partial, honest output with clear limitations.
-8. Reliability: even if Elasticsearch is temporarily unavailable, the system returns curated mock results so you’ll still see synthesized answers and citations.

 ## 🏗️ Architecture